 Multi-site schools operate on at least two separate sites with separate location addresses.
-The parent site (host centre) governs subsidiary sites (associated facilities) at a multi-site school.
+The parent site (host centre) governs subsidiary sites (associated facilities) and temporary special assistance sites at a multi-site school.
 Schools with multiple sites will have one form for each site.
 The site code and suburb will identify which Census form you are completing.

 A separate Census form should be completed for each site of a multi-site school.
+This includes temporary special assistance sites.
+Do not include enrolments at temporary sites in the Census form of the host centre or associated facility.